A superb electric toothbrush. There are lots of things to like about this DiamaondClean Smart.

 It was Oral-B who really kicked off the ‘smart’ and ‘connected’ electric toothbrush game.
 It has taken a few years to gain traction but today there is a bigger demand for such.

 To date, the DiamondClean has been the flagship brush for Sonicare.
 Now in its 3rd generation, when reviewing this toothbrush, I concluded that I didn’t think it was quite good enough to compete with Oral-B. It is still an exceptional brush but takes into account features and price and Oral-B takes the win in my opinion.
 Read the DiamondClean 3rd generation review.

 Sonicare began to take up the fight with Oral-B, launching the FlexCare Platinum Connected.
-Whilst the FlexCare Platinum Connected was an absolutely fantastic piece of kit, getting a full 5* in our hands-on review, it lacked the finer detail and finishing touches of the DiamondClean series.
+Whilst the FlexCare Platinum Connected was an absolutely fantastic piece of kit, it lacked the finer detail and finishing touches of the DiamondClean series.

 But do we now have the solution to this problem?
 The DiamondClean Smart.

 Variants of this toothbrush